rrhg/rrhg.github.io/olm.md

    1. operatorhubio-catalog -

 ## How do I install an application operator with OLM?
-Create a subscription.yaml as explained [here](https://operator-framework.github.io/olm-book/docs/how-do-i-install-my-operator-with-olm.html) and then run :
+Create a subscription.yaml as explained [here](https://operator-framework.github.io/olm-book/docs/how-do-i-install-my-operator-with-olm.html) and then run ˋkubectl apply -f Subscription.yamlˋ
-**kubectl apply -f Subscription.yaml**

 ## How does the OLM updates the application operators?